virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```

-The result code with `success` type, message - '*Hello!!*' and sent email text - '*Hello!!*'

-The result message text can be localized according to the languages, available within the Jelastic Platform:
+The result message text can be localized according to the languages, available within the Jelastic Platform.

 ``` json
 {